 - Claims are paid with a fixed dollar amount, not a percentage of total charges.
 This means insured employees can call SBA and ask how much their policy would pay for a covered benefit before they incur those charges.

 - SBA does not coordinate with any other coverage the insured may have.
-This allows them to respond to the claim, typically within 7 to 9 business days, and not wait to see how another insurance provider will pay it.
+This allows them to respond to the claim, typically within 7 to 9 business days, without waiting to see how another insurance provider will pay.

 Here's how insureds can simplify the claims paying process: